Dimitrios Stroumpos: Biography

 The newly founded monarchy was full of problems.
 There was constant friction between the rebels that founded the new state and King Otto.
 The palace of the king was completed and a huge rebellion ensued known as the Rebellion of the 3rd of September in 1843.
 The rebels demanded a constitutional monarchy and the departure of the Bavarian officials.
 The university played a vital role in politics since its inception.
 Stroumpos and other faculty members were constantly dragged into the political debate.
 Higher education played a crucial role in politics.
-Regrettably, one of the most important Greek-Austrian astronomers Georgios Konstantinos Vouris was sent back to Austria due to the political uncertainty and his association with the Kings motherland during the 1850s.
+Regrettably, one of the most important Greek-Austrian astronomers Georgios Konstantinos Vouris was sent back to Austria due to the political uncertainty and his association with the king's motherland during the 1850s.
 Dimitrios was named the dean of the University of Athens from 1858 to 1859.
-During this time his grade school teacher Athanassios Sakellarios received a Phd from the University.
+During this time his grade school teacher Athanassios Sakellarios received a Phd from the university.

 He gave a notable speech in September 1858.
 Stroumpos gave an incredible speech outlining the importance of modern scientific advancement.
 Early in his speech he discussed Francis Bacon, Galileo Galilei, and Isaac Newtown.
 The three scientists formed the basis of his scientific knowledge.
 He saw them as heroes that were persecuted and unrecognized.
 He criticized the church's persecution of scientific education for hundreds of years and corydalism.
 He also emphasized the importance of following the modern scientific advancements of the time.
 He discussed the work of his classmate Henri Victor Regnault.
 He also named the academic research of Edmond Becquerel and Michael Faraday.
 He also equated Michael Faraday to the genius of sir Isaac Newton.
 Towards the end of his historic speech he made six points about scientific advancement a) sciences independence from religion was crucial, b) he stressed the importance of experimental method, c) the search for truth, d) investigation on how the world was created, he was inline with darwins theory of evolution, e) scientists should search for natural laws to explain all phenomena, and f) special theories or hypotheses should be established to explain all phenomena.